mongodb/docs/source/faq.rst

 in BSON.
 Additionally, this query now matches subdocuments with additional keys besides "a" and "b", whereas the previous query required an exact match.

-The second solution is to use a :py:class`~bson.son.SON` to specify the key order:
+The second solution is to use a :py:class:`~bson.son.SON` to specify the key order:

   >>> query = {'subdocument': SON([('b', 1.0), ('a', 1.0)])}
   >>> collection.find_one(query)
   {'_id': 1.0, 'subdocument': {'a': 1.0, 'b': 1.0}}

-The key order you use when you create a :py:class`~bson.son.SON` is preserved when it is serialized to BSON and used as a query.
+The key order you use when you create a :py:class:`~bson.son.SON` is preserved when it is serialized to BSON and used as a query.
 Thus you can create a subdocument that exactly matches the subdocument in the collection.